ellensartorelli/cs311_hw2/README.md

 1. The only file required to run this program is SudokuPlayer.Java.

-2. There are no known bug.
+2. There are no known bugs.